ajosedev/knowledge/notes/20220815043921-layout-algorithms-css.md

-# Layout modes in CSS
+# Layout algorithms in CSS

 Rather than thinking about [[css]] as a bunch of unrelated properties, think of them as connected layout algorithms.